Corduroy: Variations

 Corduroy is traditionally used in making British country clothing, even though its origin lies in items worn by townspeople in industrial areas.
 Although it has existed for a long time and has been used in Europe since the 18th century, only in the 20th century did it become global, notably expanding in popularity during the 1970s.

 Other names

 Other names are often used for corduroy.
 Alternative names include: corded velveteen, elephant cord (the thick-stripes version), pin cord, Manchester cloth and cords.

-In continental Europe, corduroy is known as "Cord", "rib cord" or "rib velvet" - in parts of Europe such as Germany, the Czech Republic, Slovakia, the Netherlands and Belgium it used to be simply known as "Manchester" - that still remains the current name for corduroy in Swedish.
-In Portugal, corduroy is associated with a completely different type of fabric, "bombazine", and is referred to as such.
-In Greece and Cyprus they are known as kotlé pants.
-In Iran they are referred to as "Makhmal Kebrity" (velvet matchstick) or just "kebrity" (matchstick) pants as the width of a cord resembles that of a matchstick.
+In Continental Europe, corduroy is known as "cord", "rib cord" or "rib velvet".
+In parts of Central and Northern European languages, it used to be simply known as "Manchester", which remains the current name for the fabric in Czech (manšestr) and Swedish (manchester).
+It should not be confused with the word's definition in Australian and New Zealand English, where it refers to bedding.
+In Portuguese, it is associated with a completely different type of fabric, bombazine, and is referred to as such (bombazina).
+In Greek it is known as κοτλέ (kotlé).
+In Persian, it is referred to as مخمل کبریتی (makhmal kebrity, "velvet matchstick") or just کبریتی (kebrity, "matchstick"), as the width of a cord resembles that of a matchstick.
+In French, its name is velours côtelé ("ribbed velvet").